Las Vegas Tickets

 Are hotel pick-ups available for Hoover Dam tours from Las Vegas?

-Most tours include hotel pick-up and drop-off from major hotels along the Las Vegas Strip, making the experience seamless and hassle-free.
+Most tours include hotel pick-up and drop-off from major hotels along Las Vegas Strip, making the experience seamless and hassle-free.

 Do tours include access inside the dam?